jaspercjp/pinn-lid-driven/README.md

 # Using a Physics-Informed Neural Network (PINN) to solve the forward and reconstruction problem of lid-driven cavity flow
+The PINN was an MLP implemented in PyTorch.
 Predicted fields
 ![predicted_fields](./figures/forward-fields.png)
 Horizontal slices taken through the domain show that the forward model (solid line) has excellent agreement with the "ground truth" spectral method solution (dots)